Wolfgang Bibel: Life

 Wolfgang Bibel was born in Nuremberg, Germany.
 Before his studies, he had to demonstrate industrial experience, which is why he completed an internship at a large power plant in Franken.
-Finally, in 1958, he began studying mathematics and physics at the University of Erlangen, majoring in physics.
+Finally, in 1958, he began studying mathematics and physics at the University of Erlangen–Nuremberg, majoring in physics.
 The first year of his studies was a challenge for Bibel, as the content was unknown to him, unlike his fellow students who came from science schools.
 During his semester breaks, he completed another internship at Siemens-Schuckertwerke.
 He received his intermediate diploma on May 4, 1961.
-From 1962 he completed part of his studies at the University of Heidelberg.
-With the change of his focus to mathematics, he moved to the Ludwig Maximilian University of Munich (LMU), where he studied until 1964 and obtained his diploma in mathematics.
+From 1962, he completed part of his studies at Heidelberg University.
+With the change of his focus to mathematics, he moved to LMU Munich, where he studied until 1964 and obtained his diploma in mathematics.
 His diploma thesis dealt with the proof of Remmert's theorem of illustration.
 From 1964 to 1966, he was then a scientific assistant at the Max Planck Institute for Physics and Astrophysics in Munich, then headed by Werner Heisenberg.
 At the Max Planck Institute he met Peter Mittelstaedt, who offered him a scholarship and supervision.
 Mittelstaedt proposed to Bibel to work on the solution to the problem of reversal in scattering theory for his doctoral thesis but it later became known that the solution had long since been found.
 At the time, Mittelstaedt had not been aware of this.
 Later it turned out that Mittelstaedt had accepted a professorship at the University of Cologne.
 Bibel moved with Mittelstaedt to the University of Cologne, where he worked as a scientific assistant.
 The solution already found, the suddenly accepted professorship of Mittelstaedt and the distance to his girlfriend led to his resignation after a short time.
 In 1968 he received his doctorate with cum laude in mathematical logic under the supervision of Kurt Schütte from LMU.